-Wedding Dress Shopping Countdown
+Wedding Dress Shopping Timeline

-You spent your lifetime dreaming about your wedding gown, so shopping for it is sure to be an exhilarating, exciting and yes, overwhelming experience.
+You spent your lifetime dreaming about your wedding gown, so shopping for it is sure to be an exhilarating, exciting and, yes, overwhelming experience.
 When should you start?
 Where should you go?
 What happens once you're there?
 Well, your worrying is over.
 From ordering to altering, here's everything you need to know.

-12 months to go
+12 Months to Go

 Set Your Gown Budget